University of Washington Email Policy

 Section 2: How Do I Delete My Email Messages?

-- Delete emails that are either not required to be retained or have passed their retention periods in your inbox, sent-mail box, and in individual folders.
+- Delete emails in your Inbox, Sent Mail, and other folders that are not required to be retained or have passed their retention periods

-- If you save a message that is the last in a string of communications, you may be inadvertently saving content that you do not want or need as part of the previous messages in the string.
-Try to save only the information that is pertinent to a subject and not parts of a string that are unrelated to it.
+- If you save a message that is the last in a thread of emails, you may be inadvertently saving content that you do not want or need as part of the previous messages in the string.
+Try to save only the information that is pertinent to a subject and not parts of a string that are unrelated.

 Do you need it?